USS Miami (SSN-755)

 USS Miami (SSN-755) was a Los Angeles-class submarine of the United States Navy.
-It was the third vessel of the U.S. Navy to be named after Miami, Florida.
+She was the third vessel of the U.S. Navy to be named after Miami, Florida.
 Miami was the forty-fourth Los Angeles-class (688) submarine and the fifth Improved Los Angeles-class (688I) submarine to be built and commissioned.
-The contract to build it was awarded to the Electric Boat division of General Dynamics Corporation in Groton, Connecticut, on 28 November 1983, and its keel was laid down on 24 October 1986.
-It was launched on 12 November 1988 and commissioned on 30 June 1990 with Commander Thomas W. Mader in command.
+The contract to build her was awarded to the Electric Boat division of General Dynamics Corporation in Groton, Connecticut, on 28 November 1983, and her keel was laid down on 24 October 1986.
+She was launched on 12 November 1988 and commissioned on 30 June 1990 with Commander Thomas W. Mader in command.

 On 1 March 2012, Miami arrived at the Portsmouth Naval Shipyard in Kittery, Maine, for a scheduled 20-month Engineered Overhaul (EOH) and system upgrades.
 On 23 May, a shipyard employee started a fire that spread to crew living, command and control, and torpedo spaces.
 Repairs were initially estimated to require three years and $450 million, an estimate later revised to a range of $450 million to $700 million.

 On 6 August 2013, Navy officials said that due to budget cuts, the vessel would not be repaired.
 The submarine was placed on the inactive list, then decommissioned on 28 March 2014.

 History

 1999

 Miami became the first submarine to conduct combat operations in two theaters since World War II (Operation Desert Fox and Operation Allied Force).
+The submarine was featured in The Learning Channel (TLC) Extreme Machine episode on "Nuclear Submarines".